fairlearn/fairlearn/docs/faq.rst

 Why am I seeing fairness issues, even though my data are reflective of the general population?
     Machine learning models often perform poorly for subgroups which are poorly represented.
+    What constitutes poor representation is context specific, and may well be affected by historical misrepresentation (consider the example above, of a company which had previously hired few women).
     For this reason, balanced sampling is generally better for ML than population sampling.
     On a related point, this is why it is important to consider multiple fairness metrics, and how they vary across different subgroups.